⏱️ 4-5 min read

 But don’t over think it.
 The best Okinawa sunset photos are the ones that make you remember what it felt like to be there.
 That transport you back to the moment — salty air, soft waves, and maybe a mosquito or two just to keep it real.

-Take a Moment to Fall in Love
+Take a Moment

 Kick off your shoes.
 Listen to the waves.
-Maybe grab a milkshake or sit next to someone strumming a sanshin.
+Maybe grab a milkshake, or sit next to someone strumming a sanshin.